-- Large-scale longitudinal studies across adulthood into older age to examine trajectories of physical and mental health conditions, and address the additive and interactive effects of biological, cognitive, behavioral, and environmental factors that lead to co-occurring conditions - Randomized controlled trials of treatments to reduce mental health conditions including anxiety, depression, and/or suicidality - Close collaboration with adults on the autism spectrum and their families to develop ecologically valid measures of quality of life, which can be used to understand the factors associated with positive quality of life throughout adulthood - Avenues to recruit and train more physical and mental health providers, so that they are knowledgeable about and willing to treat adults with ASD.
-This applies to primary care providers, community mental health providers as well as specialists
+- Conduct large-scale longitudinal studies across adulthood into older age to examine trajectories of physical and mental health conditions, and address the additive and interactive effects of biological, cognitive, behavioral, and environmental factors that lead to co-occurring conditions. - Conduct studies of approaches to treatments to reduce mental health conditions, including anxiety, depression, and/or suicidality. - Engage adults on the autism spectrum and their families, through collaborative and participatory research, to be involved in the development of ecologically valid measures of quality of life, which can be used to understand the factors associated with positive quality of life throughout adulthood. - Create programs to recruit and train more general physical and mental health providers to be knowledgeable about and willing to treat adults with ASD.
+This applies to primary care providers, community mental health providers as well as specialists.